Students return to campus amid water crisis in Jackson

 Jackson remained under a boil water advisory, but the drop in water pressure that had brought the system to near collapse appeared to be resolved, officials said.

-An employee at Jackson Public Schools’ central office confirmed over the phone Tuesday that schools had re-opened after a drop in water pressure forced a move to virtual instruction.
+Sherwin Johnson, a spokesperson for Jackson Public Schools confirmed in a statement to The Associated Press on Tuesday that schools had re-opened after a drop in water pressure forced a move to virtual instruction.

 In a statement posted to Twitter on Monday, the school district said it had “checked water pressure at each school” and found that “nearly all are suitable” for students and staff to return.

-The school district said one high school in south Jackson still didn’t have adequate water pressure.
+Air conditioning systems at several schools depend on the water system to run effectively.
+The district said it anticipated delays in cooling buildings as temperatures reached the mid-80s on Tuesday.

+“We are continuing to monitor and have portable fans and air conditioners to reduce temperatures in warm or hot areas.

 Torrential rains and flooding of the Pearl River in late August exacerbated problems at one of Jackson’s two treatment plants, leading to a drop in pressure throughout the city.

-“We are still experiencing low water pressure at Forest Hill High School.
-We are working on a contingency plan for (students) and staff who attend Forest Hill that will allow them to report to alternate sites for instruction,” the statement reads.
+The school district said Forest Hill High School in south Jackson still didn’t have water pressure.
+Johnson said students who attend Forest Hill were transported to alternative sites Tuesday.

+In a Tuesday news conference, Jackson Mayor Chokwe Antar Lumumba said the water storage that was built over the weekend has decreased some over the past 24 hours.

+“The safety net that has been built up has decreased and has diminished,” Lumumba said.
+“That is why we’re prayerful that everything remains consistent.”

 In a Monday news conference, Gov. Tates Reeves said water distribution at schools would be scaled down in preparation for students’ return to campuses.